Smurfer420/GPU-stress-test/README.md

 or download the `main` file and skip steps 1-3

+Windows (i believe / hope):
+Option 1:
+- 1: Download the `main.exe`
+- 2: double click the `main.exe`

+Option 2 (recommended):
+- 1: download the `main.exe`
+- 2: right click in the folder / desktop the file is in, and click the option to open in command prompt
+- 3: type `main.exe {parameters}`

 ## FAQ

 #### Windows version?

 ~uhh, no? (compile it to an .exe yourself, i am to lazy)~ Now working. (should have the same performance as the linux version too)

+#### Macos version?

+idk. i dont have a mac to test it. and i think the linux version works fine, cause linux and mac are both children of the Unix family

 #### Can i modify, share, or use the code?